touchtalent/BobbleiOSKeyboardSDK/README.md

 ```
 #### 15. API onWordCommit()

-Client needs to set this delegate to recieve Input word after space and '.' and inplement requird onWordCommit(string: String) method.
+Client needs to set this delegate to recieve input word after space and '.'.
+It also needs to implement required onWordCommit(string: String) method.

 **Example :**